-After almost 20 years in healthcare staffing, Jen Gradient’s new career was just what the doctor ordered.
+After almost 20 years in healthcare staffing, Jen Gadient’s new career was just what the doctor ordered.

 When Jen, an HR pro, wanted a change, she got an exciting new career, a bigger network, and a great copilot.